wujorgen/SIMPLE-CFD/README.md

 # Input Formatting

-The following table specifies all the input fields and the expected data type:
+The following table specifies all the input fields and the expected data type.
+The input file consists of the field name and value on each line, seperated by a space.

 | VAR | TYPE |
 | --- | --- |